-Step 3: Type this command in it and press enter:
+- Type this command in it and press enter key:

-Step 5: On the next line type the following command and press enter:
+- On the next line type the following command and press enter key:

 Method 4: Using Quick Reboot App (Requires ROOT)

-Step 4: To boot into download mode, simply click on Fastboot mode option.
+- To boot into downloading mode, click on the Fastboot mode option.

-Step 6: As soon as you hit Yes, a popup will appear to grant Superuser permissions.
-So click on Grant option.
+- As soon as you click on Yes, a popup will appear to grant Superuser permissions.

 How to Exit (get out of) Download Mode

-- For non-removable battery phones, long press + hold the Power button to exit the download mode and restart the device.
+- In the case of non-removable battery phones, long press + hold the Power button to exit the download mode and restart the device.

-- For phones with Android 6.0 Marshmallow and above OS, Google has introduced new process to exit the Download mode.
-For that you need to press and hold Power button + Volume Down key simultaneously until your device reboots.
+- For phones with Android 6.0 Marshmallow and above OS, Google has introduced a new process to exit the Download mode.
+To do so, you need to press and hold the Power button + Volume Down key simultaneously until your device reboots.